 An AgentMail Alternative Built in the EU

-OpenMail gives every AI agent a dedicated inbox with one custom domain on the free tier, $9/month on paid — and is built in Vilnius, Lithuania with GDPR compliance by default.
+OpenMail gives every AI agent a dedicated inbox, custom domains from $9/month on the Pro plan — and is built in Vilnius, Lithuania with GDPR compliance by default.

 OpenMail vs AgentMail